OpenMobileAlliance/oma_github_pages/content/news/2023-06-09-IoT-Utilities Outreach-Post-Workshop.md

 As the developer of the LwM2M protocol, OMA aims to help the industry deploy better and more reliably interoperable implementations of the LwM2M specification.

-To apply for the **presentation materials**, please request by filling out the [form](http://21247113.hs-sites.com/iot-for-utilities-workshop-1).
+To apply for the presentation materials, please request by filling out the **[Utility Web Form](http://21247113.hs-sites.com/iot-for-utilities-workshop-1).**

 <!--more-->